AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-1.md

 ---
-title: Chapter 1 - Tutorial Set up and Downloads
+title: Chapter 1 - Tutorial Set up and Downloads - Content Services
 seo-title: Getting Started with AEM Content Services - Chapter 1 -  Tutorial Set up
 description: Chapter 1 of the AEM Headless tutorial the baseline setup for the AEM instance for the tutorial.
 seo-description: Chapter 1 of the AEM Headless tutorial the baseline setup for the AEM instance for the tutorial.